 Inflation Rate in Belarus averaged 221.48 percent from 1992 until 2021, reaching an all time high of 2795.63 percent in August of 1994 and a record low of 4.10 percent in June of 2018.
 This page provides the latest reported value for - Belarus Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Belarus Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Inflation Rate in Belarus is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Belarus to stand at 5.00 in 12 months time.
-In the long-term, the Belarus Inflation Rate is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Inflation Rate in Belarus is expected to be 8.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Belarus Inflation Rate is projected to trend around 5.80 percent in 2022 and 5.20 percent in 2023, according to our econometric models.